donnpebe/Sysremot/README.md

-# Sysremot - System Resource Monitoring tool
+# Sysremot - System Resource Monitoring Tool

-Sysremot monitors your linux system.
+Sysremot monitors your Linux/Mac system resource.
 It gathers the resource metrics and use redis to save those metrics.

 What it does: